-During the reporting period, no stimulus flow was utilised as the trigger inflow (inflow to Pindari Dam exceeds 1,200 ML/day on any day between 1 April and 31 August) was not met.
-A volume of 4,000 megalitres was credited to the stimulus flow account at the start of the reporting period.
-However, as no stimulus flow was utilised in this water year, a volume 4,000 megalitres was carried over to the next water year (2019-20).
+During the reporting period, no stimulus flow was utilised as the trigger inflow was not met i.e. inflow to Pindari Dam exceeds 1,200 megalitres per day on any day between 1 April and 31 August.
 A full account summary of the environmental stimulus account is in Note 8 of this GPWAR.